ensiferum877/salmon-data-extractor/README.md

-# Salmon quantification data processing with the evaluation of multiple ML classification algorithms
+# Gene Expression Machine Learning (GEML) pipeline

 ## Overview

-GEMPD is a comprehensive pipeline for processing gene expression data stored as salmon quantification files and applying multiple machine learning classification algorithms to RNA-seq data.
+GEML is a comprehensive pipeline for processing gene expression data stored as salmon quantification files and applying multiple machine learning classification algorithms to RNA-seq data.
 This pipeline is designed to streamline the analysis of transcriptomic data.

 ## Table of Contents